matharden/matharden.github.io/_posts/2014-01-24-roll-the-dice.markdown

 categories: micro project
 ---

 At the weekend I was at a restaurant with my family and my son found a board game which he wanted to play.
-It was a simple snake 'n' ladders style game, but the counters and dice were not available.
-To fix this we tore some paper and coloured it in for make counters and I downloaded an [iPhone app called Dice](https://itunes.apple.com/gb/app/dice/id429412843?mt=8) which did just what I needed.
+It was a simple Snakes and Ladders game, but the counters and dice were not available.
+To improvise we tore some paper and coloured it in for make counters and I downloaded an [iPhone app called Dice](https://itunes.apple.com/gb/app/dice/id429412843?mt=8) which did just what I needed.

 This got me thinking; all I really needed was a random number from 1-6.
 Downloading an app, although rather convenient seemed overkill.
 Of course, with a quick [Google](https://www.google.co.uk/search?q=dice+rolling) it's easy to find a JavaScript random number generator.
 But this concept is hard to grasp as a 4 year old child.
 So I decided to make a light-weight dice rolling Web app which anyone could use, for free and accessible to all.